 Under the Hood

-Optional side curtain-type airbags incorporate a new rollover sensing system for 2006.
+Optional side curtain airbags incorporate a rollover sensing system.
 All seating positions have three-point safety belts, and all-disc antilock brakes are standard.
 GM's StabiliTrak electronic stability system is also standard.